KeepSafe/dexcount-gradle-plugin/README.md

 - `maxTreeDepth`: Sets the max number of package segments in the output - i.e. when set to 2, counts stop at `com.google`, when set to 3 you get `com.google.android`, etc.  "Unlimited" by default.
 - `teamCityIntegration`: When true, Team City integration strings will be printed.
 - `enableForInstantRun`: When true, count methods even for Instant Run builds.
 False by default.
+- `teamCitySlug`: A string which, if specified, will be added to TeamCity stat names.
+Null by default.

 ## Use with Jenkins Plot Plugin